RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/configuring-aws-route53-dns-redis-enterprise.md

 aliases: /rs/administering/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise
         /rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise/
 ---
-Redis Enterprise Software (RS) requires DNS to be properly configured to achieve high-availability (HA) and fail-over regardless of where it is installed.
-Here we discuss doing this with AWS's Route53 service for DNS resolution.
+Redis Enterprise Software requires DNS to be properly configured to achieve high availability and fail-over regardless of where it is installed.

+Here, you learn how to configure AWS Route53 DNS resolution.

 ## Prerequisites